IBMDecisionOptimization/do-ws-ucp-demo-app/README.md

-**This is deprecated and the rpeository to use is https://github.com/IBMDecisionOptimization/do-ws-pa**
+**This is deprecated and the repository to use is https://github.com/IBMDecisionOptimization/do-ws-pa**